vickymmcd/portfolio/README.md

 ### 3D Scanner
 #### [Source Code](https://github.com/vickymmcd/PoeLab2), [Lab Report](https://github.com/vickymmcd/PoeLab2/blob/master/lab2_mcdermott_behrakis%20(3).pdf)
 Working with 1 other student, I created a 3D scanner using a pan tilt mechanism.
 I created a Python script which interfaces with Serial using the pyserial library to communicate with Arduino.
 This script was able to set the 3D scanner into motion and graph the results of a scan from our scanner using matplotlib.
+I also worked on Arduino code to sweep our pan tilt mechanism over an area to be scanned.

 ### Interactive Visualization
 #### [Source Code](https://github.com/vickymmcd/InteractiveProgramming), [Project Website](https://vickymmcd.github.io/InteractiveProgramming/)